oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_database_management_sql_tuning_advisor_task_facts_module.rst

                                     </td>
                 <td>on success</td>
                 <td>
-                                            <div>Days to expire the task.
-If the value equals -1 then the task has no expiration time (UNLIMITED).</div>
+                                            <div>The number of days left before the task expires.
+If the value equals -1, then the task has no expiration time (UNLIMITED).</div>
                                         <br/>
                                                                 <div style="font-size: smaller"><b>Sample:</b></div>
                                                 <div style="font-size: smaller; color: blue; word-wrap: break-word; word-break: break-all;">56</div>